Sarah Hoare

-Sarah Hoare (1777–1856) was a British author and artist known for her scientific poetry.
+Sarah Hoare (1777–1856) was a British writer and artist known for her scientific poetry.

 Biography

 Hoare was born on 7 July 1777 in Old Broad Street in the parish of St Peter le Poer, London to Samuel and Sarah (née Gurney) Hoare.

 In 1831, she wrote and illustrated Poems on Conchology and Botany.
 Hoare's book is an early example of a female Victorian author using observations and scientifically based research to inform her writing.
 Hoare's poems are a rare example of a collection based on conchology.
 It has been argued that Hoare and her contemporaries were influenced by the writings of Erasmus Darwin and in particular by his poem The Loves of Plants.

 Hoare was also an artist.
 The National Portrait Gallery holds a portrait of her father Samuel Hoare based on an original work by her.

 She died in Bath in 1856.
 Hoare wrote a memoir of her father's life which was published posthumously in 1911.